 Set a goal for yourself

-Don’t just make that New Year’s resolution to “lose weight” or “body like J Lo” Those aren’t goals, those are desires.
+Don’t just make that New Year’s resolution to “lose weight” or to get that “body like J Lo” Those aren’t goals, those are desires.
 Instead say, “I’m going to lose 20 lbs by losing 1 lb a week.”
 Instead of thinking, “I’m going to exercise more,” say “I’m going to spend at least an hour in the gym on Mondays, Wednesdays and Fridays.”
 Rather than “I’m going to take more time for myself,” say, “I’m going to meditate for 10, 20, or 30 minutes a day.”
 If you don’t set realistic goals, you set yourself up for failure.
 And remember, you won't see results unless you eat a healthy diet.
 So aim for eating less sugar, less saturated fats, more protein, etc.

 Don’t crash diet